-Service providers (SP) can use Veeam Backup & Replication to offer Repository as a Service and Disaster Recovery as a Service to their customers.
-Veeam Backup & Replication lets SPs set up the cloud infrastructure so that tenants can send their VM data to the cloud and store it there in an easy and secure way.
+Service providers (SP) can use Veeam Backup & Replication to offer cloud repository as a service and disaster recovery as a service to their customers (tenants).
+Veeam Backup & Replication lets SPs set up the cloud infrastructure so that tenants can send their data to the cloud and store it there in an easy and secure way.

 In This Section